-Comparable principles in the United States
+Comparable Principles in the United States

 Across the Atlantic, the United States has clearly departed from a joint and several liability system, but has done so in a manner distinct from Australia.
 In a similar way to other jurisdictions, support for a proportionate liability system grew in the United States in the late 1970s and early 1980s.
 As was the case in England and Wales, lobbying by insurers was a driving factor behind the reforms.
-He haphazard approach taken by the different states has resulted in a lack of uniform application of proportionate liability.
+By 2000, only 15 US States retained pure systems of joint and several liability.
+Similar to Australia, the haphazard approach taken by the different states has resulted in a lack of uniform application of proportionate liability.